 Developers Guide

-Install a provider module
+Install a provider class

 - Install the package into the same environment as AniBridge: